One of the marvelous things about modern witchcraft is its rich use of symbols.

 Place the salt in the center of the foil and crumble it into a secure ball.

-Carry it in your pocket or purse for protection, and walk in step with the harmony of nature!
+Carry your pentacle in your pocket or purse for protection, and walk in step with the harmony of nature!

 The Meaning of the Cauldron

-Boil, boil, toil and trouble.
-Along with the broomstick, cauldrons are deeply associated with witchcraft from Shakespeare on down.
+Along with the broomstick, cauldrons are one of the ancient pagan symbols deeply associated with witchcraft, from Shakespeare on down.
 This is because witches are essentially healers, and the cauldron was once a practical tool of their craft.
-It was a place to mix plant medicines, or boil water to help in childbirth.
-Thus the cauldron has become a general symbol for healing and wisdom within the craft, as well as a symbol for witches as a whole.
+It was a place to mix plant medicines (a practice that many modern Wicca-enthusiasts still follow today) or boil water to help in childbirth.
+Thus the cauldron has come to symbolize healing and wisdom within the craft, as well as being a symbol for witches and Wiccans as a whole.

 Cauldron Cleansing Spell